magkamon/tetris/README.md

 1. Every successfully merged PR is worth 10 points.
 1. Every new, passing and meaningful test is worth 1 point.
 1. Every added and meaningful Javadoc is worth 1 point.

+## This project relays on 3rd-party libraries:
+- JNativeHook https://github.com/kwhat/jnativehook (to capture input)